konkit/programmerjournal/README.md

 * Make it possible to navigate to a specific day from URL
 * Count of tickets in the navbar would be awesome
 * Undo snooze
+* Handle Rank change if the task is deleted in the middle